Hard Knocks (2.16.17)

 Fraternal grandfather died spring 1985.

 Car accident #1: rear-ended at a stoplight which resulted in long-term neck and back pain.
 1986.

-Car accident #2: My legs/knees were pinned between two cars while waiting in line at a car wash.
+Car accident #2: My legs/knees were pinned between two cars at a Car Pool car wash.
 As a result had 3 knee surgeries throughout the years.
 It’s a miracle I can walk.
 1987.

 Diagnosed with a pituitary tumor.
 1987.